+• ONC
-- ONC - Use available EHR data sources to assess current compliance with Laboratory Results Interface (LRI) specs and LOINC and SNOMED encoding to identify areas for additional focus - Work with Health Level 7 (HL7) and industry stakeholders to create a LRI companion guide for HL7 Medical Document Management (MDM) and associated content and terminology standards to allow standards-based exchange of textual reports.

-- As necessary, support the work of LOINC to develop, deliver and specify the appropriate use of additional LOINC codes to accommodate new and evolving test methodologies and address clinical needs. - Continue to work with CMS, Centers for Disease Control and Prevention (CDC) and associated industry stakeholders to harmonize information models and terminology standards to Electronic Clinical Quality Measure (eCQM) definitions and reportable disease requirements - Continue coordination with Food & Drug Administration (FDA), CLIA, and National Library of Medicine (NLM) to establish mapping between the output of analyte devices and LOINC terms. - FDA - Continue to promote the use of LOINC in diagnostic device approval and oversight and in the delivery of clinical trial results - CMS - Establish safe harbors or fast lanes for achieving CLIA quality obligations through delivery of HHS-endorsed standard-based results (e.g., LRI with LOINC encoding) electronically to certified EHRs - Require certification under CLIA to HHS-endorsed standard-based results (e.g., LRI with LOINC encoding). - Work with NIST to develop and provide testing program to assure compliance. - Should the above steps be insufficient to promote consistent standards-based interoperability, require certification as a condition of participation and/or payment for laboratories.
+- Use available EHR data sources to assess current compliance with Laboratory Results Interface (LRI) specifications and LOINC and SNOMED encoding to identify areas for additional focus. - Work with Health Level 7 International (HL7) and industry stakeholders to create a LRI companion guide for HL7 Medical Document Management (MDM) and associated content and terminology standards to allow standards-based exchange of textual reports.
+While introducing more structured data in reports vs. free text may be useful, the intent is not to forbid or inhibit the use of free text where appropriate. - As necessary, support the work of LOINC and others to address problems that are currently encountered when new tests, observations, methodologies, and instruments are introduced.
+Potential areas to consider for prioritization include: - i.
+EHRs and other health IT systems should support the use of local codes and/or standard codes other than LOINC when a LOINC code would otherwise be most appropriate to use but an appropriate LOINC code is not yet available for use.
+Note that the FHIR specification supports such an approach, and that what may be needed is EHR and health IT system support for such an approach.
+This type of an approach should still ensure that there is motivation to submit proposed codes to LOINC where needed. - Accelerate existing LOINC work to represent hierarchical relationships with respect to how granular/specific the LOINC codes are (e.g., have a general code for a test, have more specific codes capturing test + methodology combinations along the lines of the "Group" tables being developed by LOINC) - iii.
+Explore how to deal with time lags between requests for new lab test codes required by new test observation methodologies and instruments.
+Potential approaches include the addition of resources to speed up the process, the accelerated delivery of processed requests (e.g., through LOINC pre-release content, https://loinc.org/prerelease/), and perhaps making pre-pre-release content available for well-documented new requests. - Continue to work with CMS, the Centers for Disease Control and Prevention (CDC) and associated industry stakeholders to harmonize information models and terminology standards to Electronic Clinical Quality Measure (eCQM) definitions and reportable disease requirements. - Continue coordination with Food & Drug Administration (FDA), CLIA, and NLM to establish mappings between the outputs of analyte devices and LOINC terms. - FDA - Continue to promote the use of LOINC in diagnostic device approval and oversight and in the delivery of clinical trial results. - CMS

+- Establish safe harbors or fast lanes for achieving CLIA quality obligations through delivery of HHS-endorsed standard-based results (e.g., LRI with LOINC encoding) electronically to certified EHRs. - Require certification under CLIA to HHS-endorsed standard-based results (e.g., LRI with LOINC encoding). - Work with NIST to develop and provide a testing program to assure compliance. - Should the above steps be insufficient to promote consistent standards-based interoperability, require certification as a condition of participation and/or payment for laboratories. - LOINC-based coding of tests and SNOMED CT-based coding of coded test values should be enforced by CLIA regulations.
+If this enforcement is ineffective in assuring that coded data are delivered consistently, use of codes for these data should be made a condition of payment by CMS.
+There should be exceptions, as is done in the case of US Core FHIR profiles, where an appropriate LOINC code does not exist to identify an observation, or where a required value cannot or should not be represented using a SNOMED CT code.

-The Level of Granularity of Standard Codes Differ according to Use, Causing Issues
+The level of granularity of standard codes differ according to use, causing challenges